AlbertoGudinoOchoa/Forecasting/README.md

 ## Project Overview

-The dataset was built bottom-up from Zillow metropolitan sales-count series.
+The dataset was built bottom-up from publicly available Zillow metropolitan sales-count series.
 Metropolitan areas define the base level.
 Missing monthly values were filled with zero after aligning all series to a common monthly calendar.

 State-level series were obtained by summing metropolitan areas within each state group, and the national series was obtained by summing the state-level aggregates.
 The cleaned national series therefore represents the sum of the included metropolitan areas, not Zillow’s original national aggregate.
 This guarantees exact cross-sectional coherence for hierarchical forecasting and reconciliation.